depixusgenome/trackanalysis/doc/CycleApp/peaks.rst

 * :math:`z (\mathrm{base)}` is the mean position of events in the peak in base number:
   :math:`z (\mathrm{base}) = \mathrm{stretch} (z (\mathrm{µm}) - \mathrm{bias})`.
 * `Hairpin` is the theoretical position assigned to the peak if any.
-* `Strand` is the strand on which the probe was bound.
-This can only be reported on peaks for which a hairpin position was found.
+* `Strand` reports the strand on which the assigned theoretical position can be found as well as the sequence around either the theoretical position or the experimental position when no theoretical position was found.
+The sequence is marked in bold for bindings on the positive strand and italic bold for the negative strand.
 * `Distance` is the distance between experimental and theoretical positions, in number of bases.
 * `Rate (%)` is the percentage of cycles for which an event was detected for